We respect your personal data and privacy.

 Helpdesk system.
 For providing an email based helpdesk, we are deploying a Zammad based system running on our servers.
 The data of those servers is stored on the servers themselves.
+From 2022, the email data will be stored on EuroPython Society’s Google Workspace various Gmail inboxes associated with each helpdesk queue.
 We used to run a Django Helpdesk based system for conferences before EP2020.

 Matrix.org server.
 For EP2021, we will run our own Matrix.org server installation, consisting of several components for providing the chat server, the web UI and integration with audio / video systems.